 That realization spurred government and private sector efforts to test methods of paying for value other than traditional fee-for-service reimbursement.
-These new reimbursement models switch healthcare organizations' and professionals' incentives from volume-driven payment to providing high-quality care, constraining costs and sharing in the savings.
+These new reimbursement models switch healthcare organizations' and professionals' incentives from doing more to earn more to providing high-quality care and constraining costs and sharing in the savings.